FFGamer04/Botdocaralho/README.md

 # Botdocaralho
-<p>Reddit reply bot, made for memez... currently banned from reddit, this is more of a backup.<br>
+<p>Reddit reply bot, made for fun... currently banned from reddit, this is more of a backup.<br>
 It was hosted with replit, the bots username is u/botdocaralho. </p>